mortendahl/mortendahl.github.io/_drafts/2016-08-12-high-volume-secret-sharing.md

 subtitle:   "and a way to securely combine large vectors"
 date:       2016-08-12 12:00:00
 author:     "Morten Dahl"
-header-img: "img/post-bg-01.jpg"
+header-img: "img/post-bg-02.jpg"
 ---

+Secret sharing is an old well-known cryptographic primitive, with strong links to [secure computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) and with real-world applications in e.g. [Bitcoin signatures](https://bitcoinmagazine.com/articles/threshold-signatures-new-standard-wallet-security-1425937098) and [password management](https://www.vaultproject.io/docs/internals/security.html).
+As explained in detail [elsewhere](https://en.wikipedia.org/wiki/Secret_sharing), the essence of this primitive is that a *dealer* wants to split a *secret* into several *shares* to give to *shareholders*, such that if sufficiently many of them combine their shares then the secret can be reconstructed, yet if only a few of them come together then nothing whatsoever is revealed about the secret.

 There already exist many implementations of what’s called [Shamir’s secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing), but it turned out that for sharing a high volume of secrets, this is not always the best choice.
 As a result, we decided to implement a packed variant, with a focus on keeping it lightweight and efficient.
 To also achieve a high degree of portability we wrote it in Rust, and since we want to experiment with it in several applications we kept it as a self-contained library.

 In a later post we’ll go into more details about how we can use this for secure computation, including summing high-dimensional vectors as part of our efforts to provide basic building blocks for analytics and machine learning.

 <em>
-A significant part of this blog post is derived from work done at [Snips](https://snips.ai/) and [originally appearing on their blog](https://medium.com/snips-ai/high-volume-secret-sharing-2e7dc5b41e9a).
-This includes an efficient [open source Rust implementation](https://github.com/snipsco/rust-threshold-secret-sharing) of the schemes.
+Parts of this blog post are derived from work done at [Snips](https://snips.ai/) and [originally appearing in other blog post](https://medium.com/snips-ai/high-volume-secret-sharing-2e7dc5b41e9a).
+That work also includes an efficient [open source Rust implementation](https://github.com/snipsco/rust-threshold-secret-sharing) of the schemes presented here.
 </em>

 ## Basic Secret Sharing
-Secret sharing is an old well-known cryptographic primitive, with strong links to [multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) and with real-world applications in e.g. [Bitcoin signatures](https://bitcoinmagazine.com/articles/threshold-signatures-new-standard-wallet-security-1425937098) and [password management](https://www.vaultproject.io/docs/internals/security.html).
-As explained in detail [elsewhere](https://en.wikipedia.org/wiki/Secret_sharing), the essence of this primitive is that a *dealer* wants to split a *secret* into several *shares* to give to *shareholders*, such that if sufficiently many of them combine their shares then the secret can be reconstructed, yet nothing is revealed about it if only a few come together (specifically, their marginal distribution is independent of the secret).

 Let’s first assume that we have fixed a [finite field](https://en.wikipedia.org/wiki/Finite_field) to which all secrets and shares belong and in which all computation will take place; this could for instance be [the integers modulo a prime number](https://en.wikipedia.org/wiki/Modular_arithmetic).
 Then, to split a secret `x` into three shares `x1`, `x2`, `x3`, we may simply pick `x1` and `x2` at random and let `x3 = x - x1 - x2`.
 This way, unless all three shares are known, nothing whatsoever is revealed about `x`.
 Yet, if all three shares are known then `x` can be reconstructed by simply computing `x1 + x2 + x3`.
 More generally, the scheme works for any `N` shares by picking `N - 1` random values and offers privacy as long as at most `T = N - 1` shareholders combine their shares.
 We call this *additive sharing*.

+ For privacy TODO TODO: specifically, their marginal distribution is independent of the secret.

 ```python
 def additive_share(secret):